Anoka Paternity Rights Attorney

-It is taken for granted that when a child is born to a married woman her husband is the father.
+When a child is born to a married woman, it is legally assumed that her husband is the father.
 But when a child is born out of wedlock, paternity is not presumed.
 To be legally viewed as the child’s father and claim a father’s rights, paternity must be recognized, or a court order obtained.
-Depending on several elements, parents may share custody of their child, and these arrangements may vary.

 What such a form provides includes: